-There is nothing more disheartening that leaving the plot for a week mid-Summer and coming back to a jungle.
+There is nothing more disheartening than leaving the plot for a week mid-Summer and coming back to a jungle.
 You’ll end up spending a whole day weeding when you could be enjoying the weather and doing other fun stuff.

 Buy a hoe

-Avoid the back breaking bending over by flicking the weeds out with a hoe.
+Avoid the back-breaking bending over by flicking the weeds out with a hoe.
 You still might have to bend down for the weeds growing in amongst your seedlings, but you can get rid of the ones in between rows easily with a hoe.

 Leave the removed weeds in the sun

 During Summer, save time by removing the weeds and leaving them laying where you pulled them.
 The hot Summer sun will kill weeds off in no time at all.